st3w/neo/README.md

 ## Disclaimer

-This project is not affiliated with "The Matrix" or "Warner Bros".
+This project is not affiliated with "The Matrix" or "Warner Bros.
+Entertainment Inc.".